27 Skirt Styles that Flatter Every Body Type

 Skater Skirts

 Skater skirts are short, flared and fun.
 They fit at the waist and flare out like a circle.
-They're great for rectangle and athletic body types.
-Wear them with fitted tops or jumpers for a cute look.
-They're perfect for college, casual days or
+Flatters athletic and rectangular figures by adding feminine volume.
+Style with fitted tops or crop jumpers for a balanced look.
+They're perfect for college, casual days or coffee dates.

 Straight Skirt